GeWu-Lab/BalanceBenchmark/README.md

 pip install lightning-utilities==0.11.2
 ```
 ## Experiment
-To run experiments, you'll need to download the datasets from their respective sources.
+To run experiments, you'll need to download the datasets from their open-sourced links.
 After downloading, place the datasets in your preferred directory and update the dataset path in your configuration file.

 You can run any experiment using a single command line:
 ```